micro-os-plus/utils-lists-xpack/README.md

 #### meson

-To integrate the µTest++ source library into a meson application, add this folder to the build:
+To integrate the utils-lists source library into a meson application, add this folder to the build:

 ```meson
 subdir('xpacks/micro-os-plus-utils-lists')